-Umi Sushi is a cornerstone of Historic Ellicott City’s Main Street and incorporates a modern twist on authentic Japanese cuisine.
+Umi Sushi: A cornerstone of Historic Ellicott City’s Main Street, Umi Sushi incorporates a modern twist on authentic Japanese cuisine.
 Enjoy a unique outdoor experience with a scenic view overlooking the Patapsco River.
 Plus, they’re well known in the area for their excellent service and friendly staff.
 Delivery and curbside pickup are also available.

-An iconic eatery established in 1976, Ma’s Kettle Restaurant is a Savage staple.
+Ma’s Kettle Restaurant: This iconic eatery established in 1976 is a Savage staple.
 The quaint shop specializes in BBQ and other homestyle meals with ever-changing daily specials.
 It has outdoor seating available for socially distanced dining or take-out to savor their home cooking in your own home.

-Scott’s Cove in Scaggsville offers scenic views of the Patuxent river and the wildlife that thrives in the area.
+Scott’s Cove in Scaggsville: Offering scenic views of the Patuxent river and the wildlife that thrives in the area, this park is perfect for hiking, kayaking, and other outdoor activities.
 Hike along the water trail or set up at the picnic tables for an afternoon lunch.
-Recreational and playground areas are also the perfect spots to bring the kids.
+Recreational and playground areas are also great spots to bring the kids.
 Boating access is available to launch canoes or kayaks.
 This state park is ideal for a day trip and taking in the great outdoors with birdwatching, fishing, and other activities.